karriereat/php-code-quality/README.md

 ### [FriendsOfPHP/PHP-CS-Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer)

 Currently used for fixing the code.
 Fixes all files in `src` directory.
-Does not implement all PSR-2 rules (yet).

-This package is not used for checking (linting), because it can't create XML reports.
+This package is not used for checking (linting), because PHP_Codesniffer produces are more readable output.

 ### [squizlabs/PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer)

 Currently used for checking (linting) the code.
 Sniffs all files in `src` directory.

-This package can also be used for fixing, but it fixes way more than specified in PSR-2.
+This package could also be used for fixing, but PHP-CS-Fixer does it better.

 ### [phpmd/phpmd](https://github.com/phpmd/phpmd)